SpencerRLib/ILLmatic-Bookmarklet/README.md

 ## Notes

-- This bookmarklet is tailored for a specific user.
-Update the values in the script if you need to use it for someone else.
+- This bookmarklet needs to be tailored for a specific user.
+Update the values in the script if you plan on using it.

 ---